torgashev775-svg/arc-contribution-journal/README.md

 - notes
 - proof url

-## Workspaces
-Use workspaces to separate activity by wallet, role, or account set.

-Examples:
-- Main
-- Test Wallet
-- Research
-- Test Wallet 2

-## Address Book
-Save frequently used wallet addresses with:
-- label
-- address
-- network
-- notes

-Saved addresses can be reused when creating entries.

 ## Wallet Import
-The app can load recent wallet transactions from Arcscan and convert them into journal-ready entries.
+The app can load recent transactions for a wallet from Arcscan and convert them into structured journal entries.

-Imported data includes:
+Imported fields include:
 - date
 - wallet
 - tx hash